geudde/attic-chest/pages/13.reference/01.porden/docs.md

 If from a kindred source her sorrows flow.
 6 10

 As either maid was Leonora fair —
-A silken net confin'd her sable hair ;
+A silken net confin'd her sable hair;
 Tho' less her stature, yet her form so light,
 That in the dance she seem'd some airy sprite,
 Or of that choir that met in bright array,